 In one study, researchers found that 17% of patients who went on to be diagnosed with a rectal tumour waited on average a year before having a body check to analyse their symptoms6.

-A simple body check-up to determine your colon's health after age 40 can provide significant information on what is going on inside your bowels.
+A simple body check-up to determine your colon's health after age 40 can provide significant information on what is happening inside your bowels.
 If your results are precise, you can make informed decisions about your health and implement practices to maintain your digestive tract's health.
-Should the results come back as positive, however frightening it may be, the sooner these changes are detected, the better it is for your prognosis and care.
+Should the results come back as positive, however frightening it may be, the sooner these changes are detected, the better your prognosis and care will be.

 It's the same for many other chronic diseases.
 When you look at the top diseases plaguing Hong Kong, namely cancer, heart disease, and cerebrovascular disease like stroke7, having your annual body check can improve the success of the treatment8 and reduce the impact it can have on your quality of life.
 You can continue participating in the activities you enjoy, staying active, and healthily managing your condition.